-The highest value of SSIM is 1, and it is achieved when the original and watermarked images (I, I_w respectively) are identical.
+The highest value of SSIM is 1, and it is achieved when the original and watermarked images, that is, I and I_w , are identical.

 Our watermarked images have excellent PSNR and SSIM values.
-In Figure 5 we present four images of different sizes, along with their corresponding PSNR and SSIM values.
+In Figure 5, we present three images of different sizes, along with their corresponding PSNR and SSIM values.
 Typical values for the PSNR in lossy image compression are between 40 and 70 dB, where higher is better.
 In our experiments, the PSNR values of 90% of the watermarked images were greater than 40 dB.
-The SSIM values are almost equal to 1, which means that the watermarked image is quite similar to the original one, which explains the method's high fidelity.
+The SSIM values are almost equal to 1, which means that the watermarked image is quite similar to the original one, which proves the method's high fidelity.